 A Failed Sensual Suicide

 They still needed a photo.
-And some sort of development.
-The woman changed her mind and went back to the room, took a tranquilizer, and slept.
+And for something else to happen.
+But the woman had changed her mind and gone back to the room, taken a tranquilizer, and slept.

 “Call the precincts again, see if anything better turns up,” said Cristiano.

-Farinha stood up with the address book and went to the desk full of telephones.
+Farinha stood up with the phone book and went over to a telephone desk.
 Madureira.
 There’s always something happening in Madureira.
-He looked for the number of the precinct, and when he grabbed the telephone to make a call, it began to ring.
+He looked for the number of the precinct, and as he was grabbing the telephone to make a call, it began to ring.

 The problem with newspapers are its readers.
-Not the ones who buy the paper and read quietly to themselves, but those who materialized, emerge from public opinion with their finger on the telephone dial, the number for the newsroom, and instructions for reporters.
-Readers calling with essential news, such as “I got into a fight with my mother-in-law for the best spot on the sofa, and then she pulled out a bread knife.”
+Not the ones who buy the paper and read quietly to themselves, but those who materialized, with their fingers on the telephone dial, the number for the newsroom, and instructions for reporters.
+Readers calling with urgent news: “I got into a fight with my mother-in-law for the best spot on the sofa, and she pulled out a bread knife.”
 Or “I’m calling with a hot tip, my neighbor’s got an illegal tap on the power lines.”
-This in a city where half the population only sees their family’s faces at night thanks to single lamp that relied on just pirate electricity.If a reader were lucky, all one had to do was mistreat them and they would call to complain, the editor-in-chief would pick up.
+This in a city where half the population only sees their family’s faces at night thanks to pirate electricity.
+Those annoying readers were lucky.
+If they were ignored or mistreated, they would call again right when the editor-in-chief happened to be passing by and decide to pick up the phone.

 Farinha lifted the phone from the hook and then placed it back down, disconnecting on the reader.
 He toggled the hook hoping to hear the signal.
 On rainy days, it could take a while to get a line.
 He tried dozens of times.
-At one point the phone rang.
+At one point the phone rang again.
 He ignored it and pressed the hook to disconnect.

 “I want that lead story!”
 Cristiano shouted.

-Farinho pressed and released the hook several times, the telephone started ringing again and he answered by mistake.
+Farinha pressed and released the hook several times.
+The telephone started ringing again and he answered by mistake.

 “Hello?
 Is this the Luta?”